udensidev/certificate-generator/README.md

 Generates Certificates from a Given Image Template

-Takes in a photograph of a certificate and some additional info then add the names to it.
+Takes in a photograph of a certificate and some additional information, then adds the names to it.

 Part of Problem Statement for Unilag DSC Open Hack Week 2019 **#OHW #OHW2019.**